-FireScope’s Secure Discovery & Dependency Mapping (SDDM) product enables customers to populate and secure accurate, service-aware CMDBs using an automated approach to discovery and dependency mapping of all the assets (Configuration Items CIs) in the enterprise.
+The FireScope Secure Discovery & Dependency Mapping (SDDM) product enables customers to populate and maintain an accurate, service-aware CMDBs using an automated approach to discovery and dependency mapping of all the assets (Configuration Items CIs) in the enterprise.

 FireScope’s SDDM is a powerful platform built with the idea that a solution should be simple to deploy, intuitive, provide a quick ROI and be a platform for multiple IT and business use cases.

 Flexible, Scalable Architecture

 - Built on a 3-tier elastic stack employing new Clustered Edge technology to scale to support the largest and most complex environments.

 - Flexible deployment options with hybrid SaaS (default) hosted in Amazon Web Services (AWS) Cloud or for easy OnPrem deployments using turnkey, pre-installed VM’s (no software to install).